reahl/reahl/reahl-doc/doc/whatchanged.rst

 The reahl.web.layout module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We added :module:`reahl.web.layout` to contain generic layout-specific
+We added :mod:`reahl.web.layout` to contain generic layout-specific
 tools that are not specific a a specific library.

 PageColumnLayout and ColumnLayout refined